Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Regents Park, placing the area among the bottom 25% of areas assessed nationally

 Regents Park has seen approximately 25 new homes approved annually over the past five financial years, totalling 128 homes.
-As of FY-26, 5 approvals have been recorded.
-The population has fallen during this period, but development activity has been adequate relative to the decrease in population, which is positive for buyers.
-New properties are constructed at an average value of $360,000.
+As of FY-26, seven approvals have been recorded.
+Despite a population decline during this period, development activity has been adequate relative to other areas, which is positive for buyers.
+The average construction cost value of new properties is $360,000.

-In FY-26, $10.5 million in commercial approvals have been registered, indicating steady commercial investment activity.
-Compared to Greater Sydney, Regents Park records roughly half the building activity per person and ranks among the 52nd percentile nationally.
-Recent construction comprises 39.0% detached dwellings and 61.0% attached dwellings, marking a shift from existing housing patterns (currently 65.0% houses), likely due to diminishing developable land availability and evolving lifestyle preferences.
+This financial year has seen $10.5 million in commercial approvals registered, indicating steady commercial investment activity.
+Compared to Greater Sydney, Regents Park records roughly half the building activity per person and ranks among the 52nd percentile of areas assessed nationally.
+Recent construction comprises 39.0% detached dwellings and 61.0% attached dwellings, marking a significant shift from existing housing patterns (currently 65.0% houses), suggesting diminishing developable land availability and responding to evolving lifestyle preferences and housing affordability needs.
 With around 307 people per dwelling approval, Regents Park shows characteristics of a low density area.
-Population forecasts indicate Regents Park will gain 1,149 residents by 2041, suggesting current development is well-matched to future needs, supporting steady market conditions without extreme price pressure.
+According to AreaSearch's latest quarterly estimate, the population is forecasted to gain 1,071 residents by 2041.

 Frequently Asked Questions - Development